Our team

 At SATEDA we are extremely lucky to have such a dedicated and enthusiastic group of people all choosing to offer their valuable time to our charity.

-Whether it is a few hours a month helping write letters for Project Hope or co-facilitating group programmes every week, our volunteers show up and we value them so much.
+Whether it is a few hours a month helping write letters for Project Hope or co-facilitating group programmes every week, our volunteers are key to SATEDA’s activities.
+Knowing that some of our volunteers have used our journey of support and stayed on to support others demonstrates the power of peer support in recovering from domestic abuse.